ysj9909/SHViT/README.md

 ## Evaluation
-Before evaluation, we need to prepare the pre-trained models.

 Run the following command to evaluate a pre-trained SHViT-S4 on ImageNet-1K validation set with a single GPU:
 ```bash
 python main.py --eval --model shvit_s4 --resume ./shvit_s4.pth --data-path $PATH_TO_IMAGENET --input-size 256